-A rare example of an acceptable fashion expense deduction: if you purchased “theatrical clothing” (aka clothing you would not be able to reasonably wear in the place of regular clothing).
-Most Independent business owners won’t ever deal with this category, but it could apply to actors and other types of entertainers.
+A rare example of an acceptable fashion expense deduction is if you purchased “theatrical clothing” (aka clothing you would not be able to reasonably wear in the place of regular clothing).
+Most independent business owners won’t ever deal with this category, but it could apply to actors and other types of entertainers.

 2. Charity, donations, and giving